eclipse-cdt-cloud/theia-trace-extension/doc/adr/0002-GraphQL.md

 ## Next steps

-1. Back-log every currently known or potential work item.
+1. Review this ADR proposal jointly, then decide on if [Accepting][legend] it or not.
-1. Keep investigating and likely provision or amend this list further.
+1. Back-log potential (currently known, missing) work items if any at this stage.
-1. Potentially consider [Apollo's expected graph principles][princ] to apply.
+1. Then potentially consider [Apollo's expected graph principles][princ] to apply.

 [alt]: https://www.robinwieruch.de/why-graphql-advantages-disadvantages-alternatives/#graphql-alternatives
 [analytics]: https://www.howtographql.com/basics/1-graphql-is-the-better-rest